Outdoors Queensland Awards 2020

-The award winners will be announced at the Outdoors Queensland Awards Dinner held at the Rydges South Bank Brisbane on Friday October 25th, 2019.
+The award winners were announced at the Outdoors Queensland Awards Dinner held at the Rydges South Bank Brisbane on Friday October 25th, 2019.

 The annual Outdoors Queensland Awards Dinner is a popular networking opportunity for members of the outdoor community to get together to celebrate the Award winners – the individuals and organisations who have made a positive and lasting difference to the outdoors and outdoor recreation in Queensland, in all its various guises.

 Time: 6.30 pm arrival for 7.00 pm start (end approx 11.00 pm)

 Dress Code: Smart Casual – or a chance to get dressed up!

 Great food, exciting prizes from K2 Basecamp, good company and lots of fun!

 Check out the photos from the 2019 Awards Dinner

 Guest speaker for the evening was Brisbane based runner, Jacqui Bell, a Brisbane based runner who is well on the way to becoming the youngest person to run an ultra-marathon on all seven continents.

 Meet the woman running 1,800 kilometres across seven continents (ABC News)